Fiaz10/academic-kickstart-1/content/home/about.md

 +++

-# Biography
+# **Biography**

-Siddartha Devic is a sophomore at The University of Texas at Dallas (UTD).
-He is currently a member of the [Advanced Network Research Lab](https://anrlutdallas.github.io/), and also works with various professors on campus.
-He enjoys coding in his free time, but usually resorts to reading, practicing piano, or procrastinating.
+I'm Sid, and somehow I'm already a junior at The University of Texas at Dallas (UTD).
+I'm currently a member of the [Advanced Network Research Lab](https://anrlutdallas.github.io/), and also work with Prof. Nicholas Ruozzi on various research projects related to machine learning and optimization.

+In my free time, I enjoy reading, catching up on developments in computational go (LeelaZero, MiniGo), [practicing classical piano](https://www.youtube.com/watch?v=yH61fMrFpGs), cooking, or [getting involved on campus](https://www.acmutd.co/team.html).

+## **News**
+* (7/20/2019) Our paper "[DeepPR](https://arxiv.org/abs/1904.11533)" was accepted at IEEE Globecom 2019.
+* (5/1/2019) I will be spending the summer at Johns Hopkins [Applied Physics Labs](https://www.jhuapl.edu/), doing machine learning research with their Machine Perception group.